-1. Must do in Sheffield:
+Must do in Sheffield

 If you ever visit Sheffield, you must visit Sheffield botanical gardens.
 The importance and beauty of this place can be best understood by knowing that all international students are taken to this amazing place when they come to study.
 It lies in the heart of the city where you can find easy transport services, the best restaurants and hotels, and it is near to the residential area.
 This is the best place for a day out in Sheffield.
 It has 5,000 different species of plants.
 It is stretched over 19 acres of land.
 It has glass pavilion and water features as well.

-2. What do you like best?
+What things do you like best about Sheffield?